M-arcus/cloudron-docs/knowledgebase/docs/apps/lamp.md

 The app can be uploaded using an SFTP client like [FileZilla](https://filezilla-project.org/).

-*   Connect the SFTP client.
-The hostname is app's domain name.
-The default SFTP port is 2222.
-    The username/password is the same as Cloudron credentials.

-*   Upload it to the `public/` folder.
+You can find the SFTP login details when clicking on the `i` icon in the app grid.

 <center>
 <img src="/documentation/img/lamp-filezilla.png" class="shadow">